chipsalliance/chisel/docs/src/explanations/testing.md

 #### Directory Naming

-When using ChiselSim in a Scalatest environment, by default a testing directory strucutre will be created that matches the Scalatest test "scopes" that are provided.
+When using ChiselSim in a Scalatest environment, by default a testing directory structure will be created that matches the Scalatest test "scopes" that are provided.
 Practically, this results in your tests being organized based on how you organized them in Scalatest.